jsonDoge/btc-api/README.md

 Source API key can be generated here: https://www.coinapi.io/pricing -> "GET A FREE API KEY"

 *Default source API key is already committed

+## Testing

+There is only one integration test verifying that Etag and Expire match if two consequitive calls are made.
+WARNING: Tests require you to have a running redis and they will clear it before running tests.

+## Known problems

+- API can be improved further by not allowing to DOS an endpoint upon cache is cleared.
+As it still takes time to fetch new data and update the cache.
+During that time each request will still reach the proxy.